rexcfnghk/sample-ecommerce/README.md

 4. The signing key used to sign the JWTs could be rotated by using a JSON Web Key Set (JWKS) to mitigate exposed keys being abused to sign new tokens.
 5. The JWT generated is currently only signed but not encrypted.
 Depending on the security requirements this might have to be changed to a JWE.
 6. The JWT authentication is currently configured to not validate the `issuer` nor the `audience`.
 This might be vulnerable to a [forwarding attack](https://learn.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters.validateissuer?view=msal-web-dotnet-latest).
+7. In the containerised setup, the communication is downgraded from HTTPS to HTTP due to the assumption that this backend is sitting behind an API gateway that performs HTTPS downgrading.